z0on/RDA-forest/README.md

 ### Overview

-The method relies on `gradientForest` package in R, which is extension of the random forest approach to multiple response variables (i.e., handles the whole *Y* response matrix rather than just a single response variable).
-Its main advantags over more typical regression-based GEA methods are:
+The method relies on `gradientForest` package in R, which is extension of the random forest approach to multiple response variables.
+Its main advantags over regression- and model-based methods are:
 - it identifies all sorts of non-linear relationships as well as linear ones
 - it automatically accounts for all possible interactions between predictors
 - it uses cross-validation to compute importance of predictors, so what it reports is the actual predictive power of the model for a completely new set of data.

-There are two non-trivial ideas in the RDA-forest approach:
+There are two non-trivial ideas in our RDA-forest approach:
 - It uses "spatial bootstrap" to ensure that detected associations are not due to the chance configuration of principal components.
-The analysis is repeated multiple times, each time rotating the cloud of points (defined by the distance matrix) in a random direction and re-forming the principal components to be orthogonal to that direction.
+The analysis is repeated multiple times, each time rotating the cloud of data points in a random direction and re-forming the principal components to be orthogonal to that direction.
 - To detect and discard predictors that are not by themselves important but are correlated with important ones, we run not one but two gradient forest analyses on each spatial bootstrap replicate, with different values of `mtry`. `mtry` is the number of randomly chosen predictors to find the next split in the tree.
-Wwith higher `mtry` there is a higher chance that the actual driver is chosen together with the non-influential correlated variable and is then used for the split.
-As a result, the correlated variable is used for tree splitting less frequently, which drives its importance down (Strobl et al 2008).
+With higher `mtry` there is a higher chance that the actual driver is chosen together with the non-influential correlated variable and is then used for the split.
+As a result, the correlated variable is used less frequently, which drives its importance down (Strobl et al 2008).
 To use this criterion, we fit two models with different `mtry` settings to each spatial bootstrap replicate.
 Predictors showing diminished raw importance at the higher `mtry` setting in more than half of all replicates are then discarded.

 ### Installation